 How does family history affect this disease or condition?

-There are a number of other resources you can use to help guide the questions you want to ask your primary care team.
+There are a number of other resources you can use to help guide your healthcare research and find the questions you want to ask your primary care team.
 These include: